camaraproject/Governance/ProjectStructureAndRoles.md

 **Codeowners**

 Codeowners can merge code and accept pull requests.
-A Codeowner is responsible for the overall quality and stewardship of the Project.
+A Codeowner is responsible for the overall quality and stewardship of the Sub Project.
 Contributors can get a Codeowner role if they are Contributors and deeply involved in contributing code, pull request review, and triaging issues in the Sub Project for a minimum of three months and perform an ongoing contribution.
 Codeowners are decided by the Maintainers and formalized by changing the CODEOWNERS file.
-Changes in codeownership have to be announced on the CAMARA Project mailing list.
+Changes in code ownership have to be announced on the mailing list of the Sub Project.

 **Maintainers**